Morning Star (British newspaper): Postwar

 In February every year between 1950 and 1954, the Daily Worker held a rally at Harringay Arena in Harringay, north London, attended by about 10,000 people.
-Guests were entertained by tableaux set to music.
-Paul Robeson also sent recorded messages which were played during the rallies.
+Guests were entertained by tableaux set to music, including a performance by Paul Robeson in 1950 with a related recording on Topic Records.

 Morning Star (1966–present)

 History

 The first edition of the Morning Star appeared on Monday, 25 April 1966.
 South African exile Sarah Carneson worked for the newspaper in the late 1960s.

 Until 1974, the paper was subsidised by the Soviet government with direct cash contributions, and from 1974 onwards was indirectly supported by daily bulk orders from Moscow.
-Its Chief Executive from 1975 was Mary Rosser.
+Its chief executive from 1975 was Mary Rosser.

 By the late 1970s, the paper and the CPGB were beginning to come into conflict with one another, as the Eurocommunist trend in the CPGB grew, while the Morning Star at the time retained a pro-Soviet stance and opposed Eurocommunism.
 An editorial in The Guardian, however, reported in 1977 that the paper was giving coverage to dissidents in Czechoslovakia and elsewhere in the Soviet bloc to the consternation of about a third of CPGB members who wanted a reversal to a strictly pro-Kremlin line.
 "The Morning Star is open for genuine debate about the future of the Left", it asserted.
 A demonstration outside the East German embassy against the imprisonment of reformist Communist Rudolf Bahro was organised by the Morning Star that year.
 Also in 1977, editor Tony Chater persuaded the Labour government to begin running advertisements in the newspaper, previously absent because of a lack of audited circulation figures.

-In December 1981, when the Polish Solidarity trade union movement was suppressed and martial law declared, the paper criticised the Executive Committee of the party for condemning the acts of the (then-Communist) Polish government.
+In December 1981, when the Polish Solidarity trade union movement was suppressed and martial law declared, the paper criticised the executive committee of the party for condemning the acts of the (then-Communist) Polish government.
 In 1982, the Morning Star attacked the attitudes of Marxism Today, the party's monthly journal, which was controlled by the Eurocommunists.